p0nk0/DinoGame/README.md

 - Press play!
 - If Debug Mode is set in the Game State Manager, there are various keyboard overrides to skip states
   - Any key starts the game
-  - Space skips wins the first puzzle
+  - Space auto-completes the first puzzle

 ## My contributions
 - Designed and created the game state logic
 - Set up all Serial Communication using the Ardity library
 - Created Scaffolding UI
 - Integrated project with Animatronic, Props, and Speaker (on-site)
-- Playtested game (on-site)
+- Playtested and iterated user experience on-site

 ## Media
 ![1](Images/1.jpg)